Community Engagement & Education

 I’m just as excited today as I was 22 years ago when I first started working with our community on environmental issues.

-People are now more aware than ever about our climate and biodiversity crisis, the circular economy and food & water security.
-And with education and engagement our community can be empowered to be a part of the many exciting and achievable solutions to these problems.
+People are now more aware than ever about our climate & biodiversity crisis and food & water security.
+And with education, engagement and leadership, our community can be empowered to be a part of the many exciting and achievable solutions to these problems.

 My professional background